-Niagara University's Bachelor of Science (BS) in Nursing program is in the College of Arts and Sciences.
+Niagara University's Bachelor of Science (BS) in Nursing is a Department in the College of Arts and Sciences.
 Courses in the major are focused upon nursing science and organized sequentially in clinical and professional tracks.
 An open systems interaction theory based upon Imogene King provides the theoretical framework.
-A bachelor's degree in nursing at Niagara University combines liberal arts sciences and courses in the major, which is in accordance with university policy and criteria set by the College of Arts and Sciences.
+A bachelor's degree at Niagara University has a liberal arts requirement, which is in accordance with university policy and criteria set by the College of Arts and Sciences.